CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Conformational Heterogeneity

 \section{Conformational Heterogeneity}

 Although \method/ was not designed to target conformational heterogeneity, it is still able to recover conformational heterogeneity.
-When tested on the \texttt{IgG-1D} dataset~\cite{jeon2024cryobench}, \method/ successfully recovers the circular motion that characterizes the dataset (see Fig.~\ref{fig:si_igg1d_latent}) when augmented with an additional smoothness loss.
+In Figure~\ref{fig:si_igg1d_latent}, \method/ is able to successfully recover the circular motion of \texttt{IgG-1D}~\cite{jeon2024cryobench} when augmented with an additional smoothness loss.